Link Click: Recurring

 A young boy who is kidnapped.
 The Time Photo Studio looks for clues to secure the boy's rescue.

 Media

 Donghua

 The first season of the donghua series was released on Bilibili and Funimation on April 30, 2021.
 It was directed by Li Haoling, original character design by INPLICK, art directed by Tanji Takumi, Asami Tomoya, and Zhu Lipiao, photography directed by Sanjou Yasuka, and chief animation directed by Studio LAN.
 A second season was announced at the ending of the episode 11.
 Crunchyroll premiered an English dub on August 8, 2022.

 Music

 Season 1

-The opening theme for season 1 is "Dive Back in Time" by 白鲨JAWS, while the ending theme is "OverThink" by Fàn Kǎ (饭卡).
+The opening theme for season 1 is "Dive Back in Time" by Jaws, while the ending theme is "OverThink" by Fanka.
 Alternative versions of "Dive Back in Time", performed by bicaso (a vocal project by Sony Music Entertainment Japan) featuring Gen Kakon, and "OverThink", performed by bicaso featuring Eaeran, were also released and used in the Japanese dub version.